 Ce Jian was born in 1984 in Shandong Province, China and moved to Germany in 1988.
 She studied at Goldsmiths College, London from 2006-2007 and graduated in 2008 from the Berlin University of the Arts.
 She also earned a Magister Artium degree in Art History from the Humboldt-Universität and Freie Unversität Berlin in 2009.
 She received a PhD in Art and Visual History from Humboldt-Universität of Berlin in 2017.
-Her recent solo exhibitions include Paradise, WHITE SPACE, Beijing, China (2021); Words of Art, Yell Space, Shanghai, China (2019); Armada, WHITE SPACE, Beijing, China (2018); Bannermen, Gallery SU, Seoul, Korea (2018); Transeuropa, Whiteconcepts, Berlin, Germany (2017); CAPTCHA, Galerie Philine Cremer, Dusseldorf, Germany (2017); The Grand Illusion, WHITE SPACE, Beijing, China (2016); Elephant, NON Berlin, Berlin, Germany (2016).
-Recent group exhibitions include Painting Unsettled, UCCA Edge, Shanghai, China (2023); The Situation is Excellent, GLUE, Berlin, Germany (2022); The Hearing Trumpet, Galerie Marguo, Paris, France (2022); Sonderlage, Lage Egal, Berlin, Germany (2021); El Lissitzky’s Rooms, Surplus Space, Wuhan, China (2020); A World in a Grain of Sand: Mapping Shapes and Sites for Social Deometries, Atlantis, Sanya, China (2018); Art Patrons, Qiao Space, Shanghai, China (2018); The Second Self, Peres Projects, Berlin, Germany (2017).
-She currently lives and works in Berlin and Beijing.
+Her recent solo exhibitions include Shapeshifter, HOW Art Museum, Shanghai, China (2025); Words of Art, Kunstraum Nürnberg, Nürnberg, Germany (2025);Belly of the Beast, WHITE SPACE, Beijing, China (2023); Paradise, WHITE SPACE, Beijing, China (2021); Words of Art, Yell Space, Shanghai, China (2019); Armada, WHITE SPACE, Beijing, China (2018); Bannermen, Gallery SU, Seoul, Korea (2018); Transeuropa, Whiteconcepts, Berlin, Germany (2017); CAPTCHA, Galerie Philine Cremer, Dusseldorf, Germany (2017).
+Recent group exhibitions include Returning to the Sea, TAG Art Museum, Qingdao, China (2024); Worlds Beyond, Unit London, London, UK (2024); From Body to Dream, Braverman Gallery, Tel Aviv, Israel (2023); Painting Unsettled, UCCA Edge, Shanghai, China (2023); The Hearing Trumpet, Galerie Marguo, Paris, France (2022); Sonderlage, Lage Egal, Berlin, Germany (2021).
+She currently lives and works in Berlin.

 SELECTED WORKS